 You can park under the historic train shed, where 22 railroad tracks once crisscrossed, or at several nearby parking lots.
 The station was a mall back in the 80’s, so there’s quite a lot of parking.

 You can save on parking by purchasing a $5 parking pass with your Aquarium tickets — good at the South and West parking lots behind Union Station.
 (The Map is shown with West being up, I know it’s disorienting.)
-If you didn’t buy your parking pass with your tickets, you can still pick one up at the gift shop.
+If you didn’t buy your parking pass with your tickets, you can still pick one up at the ticket counter.

 Got an electric car?
 They have a charging station just for you, near the train tracks in the middle of the lot.